rafrasenberg/rafrasenberg/README.md

 I am Raf Rasenberg, a Dutch 🇳🇱 Software Engineer.
 I’m a big lover of everything back-end, cloud and DevOps related.
 CI/CD pipelines, Kubernetes and IaC to name some of the IT buzz words.
 Coming from a business background, non-technical communication and focus on cost-efficient solutions is one my key skills.

-Currently working as an AWS Cloud Engineer in The Netherlands.

 #### Skills
 - Python
 - AWS